Modular Clean Rooms

-Hard wall cleanrooms are modular cleanrooms constructed of hard panels mounted between anodized aluminum posts to create a fully enclosed area.
-The rigid wall construction allows for higher internal air pressures than softwall clean rooms can achieve, helping to minimize dirty air entering and giving you a better and more consistent performance.
-Hard wall clean rooms are easy to assemble and reassemble and are recommended for ISO Class 5-8 cleanrooms.
+Modular clean rooms feature hard wall construction mounted between anodized aluminum posts to create a fully enclosed area.
+When compared to softwall clean rooms, the rigid wall construction allows for increased volumes of internal air pressure, which helps to minimize dirty air from entering the room.
+This type of hard wall design provides for a better and more consistent performance.
+Modular clean rooms are easy to assemble and reassemble and are recommended for ISO Class 5-8 cleanrooms.

-Clean Air Products’ modular hardwall cleanrooms are designed for outstanding performance and aesthetic appeal.
-We design and manufacture recirculating and non-recirculating hard wall modular cleanrooms in a range of standard sizes and configurations, as well as custom modular cleanrooms that are tailored to your unique specifications
+Clean Air Products’ modular cleanrooms are designed for outstanding performance and aesthetic appeal.
+We design and manufacture recirculating and non-recirculating modular cleanrooms in a range of standard sizes and configurations, as well as custom modular cleanrooms that are tailored to your unique specifications.

 Why Choose A Modular Cleanroom?Clean Air Products’ freestanding modular hard wall clean rooms will significantly reduce your design, engineering, and construction times and costs.
-They offer a number of other distinct advantages over fixed-wall cleanrooms, as well:
+They offer several distinct advantages over fixed-wall cleanrooms, including:

-- Because it’s not a permanent part of your larger structure, a modular cleanroom can be disassembled and relocated, moved to another facility, or even sold as an asset.
+- Portable - Since it’s not a permanent part of your larger structure, a modular cleanroom can be disassembled and relocated, moved to another facility, or even sold as an asset.

-- Our modular hardwall clean rooms are easy to expand: simply remove one (or more) walls and add another clean room module.
+- Expandable - Our modular clean rooms are easy to expand; simply remove one (or more) walls and add another clean room module.
 Our prefabricated designs allow your cleanroom to be expanded, reconfigured in a different layout, or divided into multiple smaller rooms.

 Custom Prefabricated Clean Room OptionsClean Air Products offers a line of standard hardwall modular cleanrooms, as well as custom hard wall modular cleanrooms that are tailored to your application and performance requirements.